 Lastly, threat actors can use cross-site request forgeries (CSRFs) to encourage users to perform unintended actions.
 They accomplish this by tricking web browsers into executing malicious requests on sites that the user is already logged into.

-Because JavaScript development comes with many security risks, JavaScript developers must use JavaScript safely.
-Here are some common safety practices for developing secure JavaScript projects:
+Because JavaScript development poses numerous security risks, JavaScript developers must use it safely.
+Here are some standard safety practices for developing secure JavaScript projects:

-Third-party libraries and resources provide many advantages, such as the ability to build software and websites more effectively and efficiently.
+Third-party libraries and resources offer numerous advantages, including the ability to build software and websites more effectively and efficiently.
 Unfortunately, they are also risky to use.
-As previously mentioned, they are often riddled with source code vulnerabilities.
-For instance, a threat actor could inject malicious code into a resource that can lead to a data leak or hack when downloaded.
+As previously mentioned, when code quality is low, it’s often riddled with source code vulnerabilities.
+For instance, a threat actor could inject malicious code into a resource that, when downloaded, can lead to a data leak or hack.

-Accordingly, developers who use third-party JavaScript resources should perform regular integrity checks.
+Accordingly, developers who use third-party JavaScript resources should perform regular integrity checks to ensure the integrity of these resources.
 They can do this by:

 Also stylized as npm, NPM is a JavaScript package manager maintained by npm Inc. It consists of:

 Developers can use the npm audit command in NPM to spot vulnerabilities for all installed dependencies.
 They should automate this command for every pull request to protect systems and data from exploitation.
-Otherwise, vulnerabilities will start stacking up, making it difficult for developers to address them.
+Otherwise, vulnerabilities will accumulate, making it difficult for developers to address them.

-URL validation bolsters security against possible exploits and prevents bugs from arising while running code.
-It ensures that all URL components — such as the hostname, origin, domain name, and protocol — meet internet standards, such as security protocols.
+URL validation enhances security against potential exploits and prevents bugs from occurring while running code.
+It ensures that all URL components—such as the hostname, origin, domain name, and protocol—meet internet standards, such as security protocols.

-Developers should implement URL validation in every software or application that identifies and verifies resources like images, pages, videos, and gifs.
+Developers should implement URL validation in every software or application that identifies and verifies resources, such as images, pages, videos, and GIFs.
 They can also use the following methods to validate URLs:

 Finally, developers can secure JavaScript projects by using independent components to create apps instead of building monolithic apps.
-This makes development faster, more scalable, and more consistent.
+This enables faster, more scalable, and consistent development.

 There are many tools for building apps with independent components.
 Many of these tools empower developers to:

 JavaScript vulnerabilities are incredibly widespread.
-As such, JavaScript apps and sites can easily lead to severe data security issues if developers don’t do their due diligence.
+As such, if developers don’t do their due diligence, JavaScript apps and sites can easily lead to severe data security issues.

 One of the best ways to protect JavaScript projects is by using reliable security tools like Kiuwan.
-A powerful end-to-end application DevSecOps security platform, Kiuwan is designed to empower software teams throughout the development process.
+Kiuwan is a powerful, end-to-end application DevSecOps security platform designed to empower software teams throughout the development process.
 It boasts the following:

 Interested in learning more about how Kiuwan can help teams?
 Click the link below!